effector/effector/src/content/docs/en/api/effector/split.md

 ### Matcher store

-Boolean store which indicates whether to choose particular case or try next one.
+Boolean store which indicates whether to choose the particular case or try the next one.
 Placed in fields of `match` object, might be mixed with [matcher functions](/en/api/effector/split#matcher-function)

 ```ts
 split({